 - Talking Heads: Weatherman Sylvester Stuart, who we never ever see below the neck for a variety of reasons.
 In one episode, he hints that he's actually dead.

-- Time Dilation: In the "War" episode, reporter Susanna Gekkaloys runs out of the studio to go and report "from the interior of the fight" and a few minutes later she's already filed her first report about an entire day of events on the battlefield.
+- Time Dilation: In the "War" episode, reporter Susanna Gekkaloys runs out of the studio to go and report "from inside the fight"note and a few minutes later she's already filed her first report about an entire day of events on the battlefield.
 Also, even though war is declared live on an evening news programme, Donald Bethl'hem reports that one side claimed victory on the morning of the same day.

 Spartacus Mills: Oh it's bigger than that Chris, it's large!